Fredwei77/screenflow-ai-studio/README.md

 | Publishing Desk | Cover generation, subtitle export, summary packaging, and platform-ready workflow |
 | Pro Applications | Lead capture, application review, status handling, and paid-intent validation |

-### Commercial Landing Page

-The homepage is designed as a conversion-oriented landing page:

-- Strategic positioning instead of a feature list.
-- Clear entry points for recording, workspace, pricing, and meetings.
-- Pro demand validation through the pricing and application flow.
-- Metrics and revenue-path copy for converting teams into Pro or private deployment customers.

 ### Tech Stack

 | Layer | Stack |